Get insider access

 Yes

-The Shark AI Ultra has good air filtration performance despite lacking an onboard HEPA filter.
-Better still, its base station has an allergen-trapping post-motor filter that the manufacturer advertises can capture 99.97% of particles down to 0.3 microns in size.
+The Shark AI Ultra has good air filtration performance, even though it lacks an on-board HEPA filter.
+Its base station has an allergen-trapping post-motor HEPA filter that the manufacturer advertises can capture 99.97% of particles down to 0.3 microns in size.
+We don't evaluate particle filtration for self-empty docks, so we can't verify the dock's performance.

 5.0